Dear Love: A Beautiful Discord

 Dear Love: A Beautiful Discord is the debut studio album by American metalcore band The Devil Wears Prada.
 It was released on August 22, 2006 through Rise Records.

-Overview

 The album includes re-recorded versions of all tracks from the band's demo Patterns of a Horizon, and two original tracks, "Texas is South" and "Dogs Can Grow Beards All Over".
-The closing track "Salvation" features guest vocals from Cole Wallace of Gwen Stacy.
-"Dogs Can Grow Beards All Over" is available for download via the Rock Band Network.

-Reception

-Stewart Mason of Allmusic described The Devil Wears Prada as "fairly wide-ranging in its influences", in their take on the metalcore genre, comparing the James Baney's keys to European symphonic metal, while describing Jeremy DePoyster's clean vocals as emo-tinged.
+Stewart Mason of Allmusic described The Devil Wears Prada as "fairly wide-ranging in its influences", in their take on the metalcore genre, comparing James Baney's keys to European symphonic metal, while describing Jeremy DePoyster's clean vocals as emo-tinged.
 He also remarked the album's sound and arrangements to be an improvement over the debut, rendering the demo only essential for "completists".